jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 >
 > Emission intervals are set in seconds.

-The IoT PnP integration with modules has not been implemented yet.
-However, the approach will be exactly the same than with devices.
+_The IoT PnP integration with modules has not been implemented yet.
+However, the approach should be exactly the same than with devices_.

 ### Configuration files reminder
 #### appsettings.json